keras-team/keras/.gemini/styleguide.md

 - **Best-practices should come baked into your API.** The simplest way to use your API (leaving all arguments to their default value, using the most obvious tool for the task, etc) should be as close as possible to the best way of solving the problem.
 In particular, all arguments that can be given a default value should be given a default value, and that default should match the most common use case.
 - **Plain Python types are preferable to custom types.** Use tuples, strings, ints...
 A custom type requires more knowledge and effort on the part of the user (e.g. `TensorShape`, which is also breaking established conventions of scientific Python). **When using enums, make sure that their values are strings**, so as to make it possible for users to pass plain strings (example: `data_format="channels_last"`, `padding="valid"`).
 - **Explicit, single-level configuration arguments are preferable to nested, hidden configuration arguments.** Avoid something like: `MyLayer(hyperparameter_dict)`, instead use `MyLayer(units, activation=None, ...)`.
-- **No API should rely on TF Variable names or Op names.** These change all the time, and should be considered a convenience, not a part of the TensorFlow & Keras API.

 In particular, naming is important and difficult: